studiomado/query-bundle/.github/CONTRIBUTING.md

  * if it contains a bug fix, refactoring or simply some code improvements must be opened against latest minor release branch.
-If latest stable version is v2.2.3, pull request must be opened starting from branch 2.2.
+If latest stable version is `v2.2.3`, pull request must be opened starting from branch 2.2;

    * every time new version is released, that version must be merged to the upper minor branch (if exists) until master branch.
-This allow to keep all version fixed and also the next one.
+This allow to keep all version fixed and also the next one;

- * if it contains new features must be opened against master branch.
+ * if it contains new features must be opened against master branch;

 Coding Standards
 ----------------